 Tyler Chance Yarbro, who in 2013 and 2016 was named to the Nashville Business Journal’s “Best of the Bar” list was also identified by the Nashville Post as one of Nashville’s Law Leaders Rising.

 Margaret L. Behm and Donald Capparella have been included multiple times on the Mid-South “Super Lawyers” List.
-Candi Henry and Elizabeth Sitgreaves were named to the Superlawyers 2015 Mid-South “Rising Stars” List and were named to the list again in 2016.
+Candi Henry was named to the Superlawyers 2015 Mid-South “Rising Stars” List and was named to the list again in 2016.

 Wills, Trusts, Estates, & Business-Succession Planning